Skip to content

 WebView Data Monitoring

-To monitor WebView data, integrate the Web Monitoring SDK in the pages accessed by WebView.
+To monitor WebView data, integrate the Web Monitoring SDK on the pages accessed by WebView.

 Custom Tag Usage Examples

-1. Use react-native-config to configure multi-environments, setting corresponding custom tag values in different environments.
+1. Use react-native-config to configure multiple environments, setting corresponding custom tag values in different environments.

 let rumConfig: FTRUMConfig = {